nekiro/Nekiro-Rcc-Editor/README.md

 # Nekiro's Rcc Editor

-Nekiro's Rcc Editor is easy to use tool that allows you to replace and export assets in compiled qt resource files .rcc.
+Nekiro's Rcc Editor is easy to use tool that allows to replace and export assets in compiled qt resource files .rcc.

 ## Stack